 Am I missing something you love to do in Cabarete?
 List it below in the comments for others to see!

-Interested in reading more of my Dominican Republic blog posts?
+Interested in reading more of our Dominican Republic blog posts & stories?

-- Best Places In the Dominican Republic to Visit Beyond Punta Cana
+- Best Places In the Dominican Republic to Visit Beyond the Resorts

 - 10 Reasons to Visit Monte Cristi in the Dominican Republic

 - Hiking Pico Duarte in the Dominican Alps: Conquering the Tallest Mountain in the Caribbean